ehsan002/Dogs/README.md

 I have made this project to learn Modern Android Development using the android Jetpack libraries.
-I just followed a course from udemy to do this project.
+I just an online course to do this project.
 This project include:

   1. Navigation